 For your child's general safety:

-If you don't have epinephrine auto-injectors, talk with your healthcare provider to see if you should carry them.
+If your child doesn't have epinephrine autoinjectors, talk with their healthcare provider to see if you should carry them.

 Have your child wear a medical alert bracelet or necklace with their allergy information.